gsvamsikrishna/access-separation-within-a-single-confluent-cloud-kafka-cluster/README.md

 ## 1. Create Topics

 - Once you are inside a cluster, click on "Topics" on the left navigation menu  > Click on "+Add Topic" or "Create topic"
-- Give a name to topic and choose partitions as needed and click "Create with Defaults"
+- Give a name to the topic and choose partitions as needed and click "Create with Defaults"
 ![image](https://user-images.githubusercontent.com/73946498/191195883-5a99e864-f76a-4d4b-8ddc-3c530a2e5378.png)

 ## 2. Create Service Account and ACLs for Team 1.